-People don’t come to Belize to get lentigo malign melanoma on its white sandy beaches — frankly, they’re not the wide beaches you find around the Hawaiian, Caribbean, or Galapagos islands.
-Instead, people come for what those islands don’t have: an ocean-taming barrier reef.
+People don’t come to Belize to get lentigo malign on its beaches — frankly, they’re not the white sandy kind you find around the Hawaiian, Caribbean, or Galápagos Islands.
+Instead, people come for what those islands don’t have: an epic, ocean-taming barrier reef.

 Wait, what’s a barrier reef again?

 In this case, it’s a 200-mile-long stretch of underwater coral that keeps the crushing, wind-fueled Gulf Of Mexico waves about 1,000 feet away from Belizean beaches.
 The result is a coastline of gently lapping waves under which all manner of fish and plant life thrive.
 The area of calm is so large, in fact, that Ambergris Caye is entirely located within it.
 Amazingly, it’s still only the second largest barrier reef in the world, the Great Barrier Reef in Australia is the biggest.